nanditha48/ai_miniproject/README.md

 The Breast Cancer Wisconsin (Diagnostic) Dataset is loaded from scikit-learn and converted into a Pandas DataFrame.
 It consists of features such as mean radius, mean texture, and mean smoothness, among others.

 ## Results
 The neural network is trained for 10 epochs, and the training/validation accuracy and loss are visualized.
 The final accuracy on the test set is also printed.
+The accuracy on the test set is 97.37%.

 ## Publication
 Link to the research paper published regarding the same topic: https://ymerdigital.com/archives/?cpage=6&issId=%202202 (Scroll up to 117 title)